Odysseas640/kubernetes/docs/install-cluster-ubuntu-20.md

 ```
 helm upgrade --cleanup-on-fail --install jupyterhub jupyterhub/jupyterhub --namespace jhub --create-namespace --values /home/odysseas/Desktop/jupyterhub.yaml
 ```
-and wait for, like, half an hour.
+and wait for, like, half an hour (the first time, from the second time and on it should be very quick).

 I have a 50 Mbit connection and it was maxed out all throughout.
 I saw free space on the hard drive go down by about 20 GB.